flux-iac/tofu-controller/docs/use-tf-controller/with-a-custom-backend.md

-# Option: Use TF-Controller with a Custom Backend
+# Option: Use tofu-controller with a Custom Backend

-By default, TF-Controller uses the [Kubernetes backend](https://www.terraform.io/language/settings/backends/kubernetes) to store the Terraform state file (tfstate) in clusters.
+By default, tofu-controller uses the [Kubernetes backend](https://www.terraform.io/language/settings/backends/kubernetes) to store the Terraform state file (tfstate) in clusters.

 The tfstate is stored in a secret named: `tfstate-${workspace}-${secretSuffix}`.
 The default `suffix` will be the name of the Terraform resource, however you may override this setting using `.spec.backendConfig.secretSuffix`.
 The default `workspace` name is "default", you can also override the workspace by setting `.spec.workspace` to another value.